-The Theatre School at DePaul University Presents Guare's A FREE MAN OF COLOR, Now thru 2/9
+The Theatre School at DePaul University to Present Guare's A FREE MAN OF COLOR, 1/29-2/9

 About the production: 1801, in New Orleans.
 A Pulitzer Prize finalist in 2011, this absurd Restoration comedy features the charismatic womanizer Jacques Cornet, the wealthiest man of color in town.
 Filled with sexual and racial innuendo, his raucous New Orleans is threatened by a new map of the Louisiana Purchase territory.
 The city of New Orleans guest-stars (in spirit) in this exacting tale of power, political systems, and inalienable rights.
 This production is recommended for mature audiences.

 Tickets are $15, Preview tickets are $10, and Student tickets are always $5.
 Subscriptions and group rates (6 or more people) are available at (312)-922-1999.
 All tickets are reserved seating.
 Tickets are available by calling the Box Office at (312) 922-1999 or visiting the online Box Office at theatre.depaul.edu.

 The Theatre School at DePaul University is located at 2350 N Racine Ave (at Fullerton).
 The school is easily accessible via the Fullerton CTA Station and the Fullerton (74) bus.
 Call the Box Office for additional transit suggestions or visit the Chicago Transit Authority for specific routes from your location.
 Visitors and audience members can park in DePaul University's Clifton Parking Deck, located at 2330 N Clifton Avenue.
 Please call the Box Office for more information.